 - (i) Restricted contributions are recognized as revenue of the related restricted fund when received or receivable.
-Contributions are recognized in the respective fund if the amount to be received can be reasonably estimated and collection is reasonably assured.
-Restricted contributions for which no corresponding restricted fund is presented are recognized in the operating fund in accordance with the deferral method. - (ii) Unrestricted contributions are recognized as revenue of the unrestricted fund when received or receivable. - (iii) Investment income is recognized as revenue when earned.
+Contributions are recognized in the respective fund if the amount to be received can be reasonably estimated and collection is reasonably assured. - (ii) Unrestricted contributions are recognized as revenue of the unrestricted fund when received or receivable. - (iii) Investment income is recognized as revenue when earned.
 Other revenue (product sales, event promotions and fees) is recognized when the service is provided or the goods are sold. - (b) Funds: - (i) Operating funds: